 Wild Fish Open Water Swim Festival

-This swim event has been very successful averaging close to 200 swimmers each year.
+Details: This swim event has been very successful averaging close to 200 swimmers each year.
 Wetsuits are suggested for this swim, but not required.
 The water is very calm in the cove, which is located in Salem Harbor.
-First 150 participants will receive race shirts – first come first serve basis.
-Sizes not guaranteed.
+Shirts will be guaranteed for all participants pre-registered by August 1st.
 Swim caps will be provided for all swimmers.
-All participants will also recieve a custom finishers medal!
+All participants will also receive a custom finishers medal!

 Wave Start Times:

-Post race Breakfast BBQ catered by Every Little Breeze Catering.
-The breakfast BBQ will include egg frittata oranges, and bananas. $5 for non-swimmers and FREE for kids.
-A few sponsors will be joining us including Noosa Yoghurt and Power Crunch.
+Post Race Festivities: Post race Breakfast BBQ catered by Every Little Breeze Catering.
+The breakfast BBQ will include egg frittata oranges and bananas. $5 for non-swimmers and FREE for kids.
+Cold brew coffee will be for sale.
 Brothers Taverna in downtown Salem will be offering a 10% discount on breakfast or lunch for all Wild Fish participants.

 Street parking along beach is limited, neighborhood parking, Bentley School Parking lot (25 Memorial Drive, Salem, MA).

 Special Details and Information: